JoaoLopesF/SerialDebug/README.md

   It is for when not have a real hardware debugger, e.g. GDB w/ JTAG, or not have skill on it.

-  It can be disabled, if not want it.
+  It can be disabled (no compile), if not want it.

   See about this below.